C-r-o-m-e-r/e-commerce/README.md

 - **Monorepo Structure:** Backend and frontend code are managed in a single repository.
 - **Authentication:** JWT-based user registration and login.
 - **User Account Management:** A unified account page with nested routing where users can update their profile, change their password, and delete their account.
+- **Seller Dashboard:** A dedicated dashboard for sellers to view sales statistics, recent orders, and low-stock items.
 - **Authorization:** Protected routes and role-based access control (`BUYER`, `SELLER`).
 - **Product Management:** Full CRUD for products, including multi-image uploads.
 Sellers can manage their own listings.
+- **Advanced Product Discovery:**
-- **Product Categories:** A hierarchical category system with infinite nesting for subcategories, allowing for advanced filtering.
+    - **Filtering:** A hierarchical category system with infinite nesting for subcategories.
+    - **Sorting:** Sort products by newest, price ascending, and price descending.
+    - **Pagination:** Product lists are paginated for better performance and usability.
+    - **Search Autocomplete:** Rich search suggestions (with product image, title, and price) appear as the user types.
 - **Shopping Cart:** Persistent, server-side cart with functionality to add, remove, and update item quantities.
 - **Wishlist Management:** Users can create multiple wishlists, rename them, delete them, and add or remove products.
 - **Order History:** Users can view a list of all their past orders and see a detailed breakdown of each one.